wavether/wavetherinc/docs/products/amazon-quicksight-connector-confluence/quick-start.md

 ## Configure Amazon QuickSight to allow embedding visuals from Atlassian products

-In order to embed visuals from QuickSight on your Atlassian Cloud instance, you have to add the Atlassian Cloud domains to the \*\*Allow listing static domain" through the QuickSight console.
+In order to embed visuals from QuickSight on your Atlassian Cloud instance, you have to add the Atlassian Cloud domains to the **Allow listing static domain** through the QuickSight console.
 Please following the instructions on [Amazon QuickSight User Guide, Allow listing static domains](https://docs.aws.amazon.com/quicksight/latest/user/embedding-static.html) and add the following Atlassian domains, including subdomains:

 - https://[your-subdomain].atlassian.net
 - https://prod.atlassian-dev.net